-There is no doubt that night time potty training is difficult.
+There is no doubt that potty training at night is difficult.
 However, if systematically done, it can become a lot simpler.
 The key is to familiarise your baby with the concept of understanding their body’s signals and making their dependency on diapers lesser.
-Use these tips to make the process simpler:
+Use these night time potty training tips to make the process simpler:

 3. Restrict Fluid Consumption Post Dinner